 If you are unable to make your child support payment, keeping in contact with the Friend of the Court is very important.
 Your Enforcement Specialist may be able to suggest options for you, such as requesting a review of support or their ability to delay enforcement based on your situation.
 Additionally, the Allegan County Friend of the Court has a specialized program, called the Alternative Contempt Track (ACT) program, which allows us to help people who routinely struggle to make their support payments due to certain barriers.
 Participants in the ACT program can receive assistance with issues like substance abuse, mental health concerns, chronic unemployment, homelessness, and limitations related to literacy and education.
 If you would like more information on this program, please review the FAQ at the top of this page and/or contact the Allegan County Friend of the Court office.

 Child Support Payments

-A support review is a review of the weekly child support and child care obligations that charges on each case following the application of the Michigan Child Support Formula.
-The FOC will conduct a review of support under these conditions:
+A support review is a review of the monthly child support and child care obligations that charges on each case following the application of the Michigan Child Support Formula.
+The Friend of the Court will conduct a review of support under these conditions:

 - Every 3 years when the recipient of the support receives public assistance.

 - Upon initiative of the FOC staff when certain criteria are met.